naveen-nayan/Device_Driver/hello_world/readme.md

  ### Load The Device Driver and view loaded module

-   Use below command to lad the module in kernal
+   Use below command to lad the module in kernel

    `sudo insmod hello_world_module.ko`